Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 If not, use the Docker image of this library.

-We use a specific commit of Onnx Runtime
+We use a specific commit of Onnx Runtime with a better management of If/Else/Then Onnx nodes:

 git clone --recursive https://github.com/Microsoft/onnxruntime